Lock (firearm)

 This flintlock mechanism is distinct from the metal barrel extending to the right, and the surrounding wooden stock encloses and obscures the trigger mechanism connection to the actuation spring.

 The lock of a firearm is the mechanism used to initiate firing.
 It is generally used as a historical term, referring to such mechanisms used in muzzle-loading and early breech-loading firearms, as modern firearms uniformly fire by use of a firing pin to strike the rear of a cartridge.
-Side-lock refers to the type of construction, in which the individual components of the mechanism are mounted either side of a single plate.
+Side-lock refers to the type of construction in which the individual components of the mechanism are mounted on either side of a single plate.
 The assembly is then mounted to the stock on the side of the firearm.
-In modern firearm designs, the mechanism to initiate firing is generally constructed within the frame or receiver of the firearm and is referred to as the firing or trigger mechanism.
+In modern firearm designs, the mechanism that initiates firing is generally built into the frame or receiver of the firearm and is referred to as the firing or trigger mechanism.

 Hand cannon

-Hand cannon, the earliest of firearms, had arrived in Europe by 1338.
+The hand cannon, which was the earliest of firearms, had arrived in Europe by 1338.
 These cannons were loaded from the muzzle.
-The propellent charge is lit through a touch hole.
-A small priming charge over the touch hole is ignited with a lit piece of slow match or similar.
+The propellant charge was lit through a touch hole.
+A small priming charge over the touch hole was ignited with a lit piece of slow match or similar.

 These hand cannons were ungainly: the difficulty being in holding and aiming the weapon while manipulating the slow-burning fuse needed to fire it.
 Improvements to the basic design placed the touch hole and a priming pan (flash pan) to the side of the barrel.
 A cover to the priming pan allowed this to be filled with priming powder in advance of firing, but there was no actual mechanism for firing.